 For detailed process can be found in the “The Report on Generic drug registration in the Philippines“

-CPR is valid for 5 years, an applicant can apply for renewal 120 days before the expiration of CPR.
+CPR is valid for five years, and an applicant can apply for renewal 120 days before the expiration of CPR.

 The processing fee depends on the type of product and whether the drug product is manufactured locally or manufactured overseas and imported.